Multi-level testing system.

 Adjust focus on the right height for the surface of the shield and start engraving.

-NEVER FORGET PROTECTION GLASSES
+NEVER FORGET PROTECTION GOGGLES

 My logo has a size of roundabout 60x20mm – so it took only 4minutes.